lakmeer/colossal-pinball/notes.md

 #### Implementable rules

-- 5 balls issues to new player
+- 5 balls issued to new player
-- 100pts per droptarget
-  - Does this mean just one or the whole bank?
-  - In that case, does anything special happen when the bank is complete?
-  - When does the bank reset?
 - Red & White bonuses
+  - Each droptarget awards 100pts
-  - Goes up by 100pts when droptargets reward 100pts (either single or bank TBD)
+  - Goes up by 100pts when droptargets hit
   - Gets awarded by Red and White rollovers (outlane, kicker and midfield)
+  - Bonus pays out when used by a rollover
+  - Resets when used
+  - TBD: What happens when all 4 are dropped by the bonus isnt used yet?
 - Upper lane rollovers award 50 or 300 for matching lamp
 - Midfield and outlane rollovers award 100 plus color bonus
   - Does this reset the bonus counter?